-As researchers in this group, we work on the complex social implications of AI, machine learning, data science, large-scale experimentation, and increasing automation.
+We study the complex social implications of AI, machine learning, data science, large-scale experimentation, and increasing automation.
 Our aim is to facilitate computational techniques that are both innovative and ethical, while drawing on the deeper context surrounding these issues from sociology, history, and science and technology studies.

 The types of questions we are exploring are:

 - How can AI assist users and offer enhanced insights, while avoiding exposing them to discrimination in health, housing, law enforcement, and employment?